brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Listening

 I've been listening to a few podcasts lately.
-These are the ones I find myself bouncing between&hellip;
+While I don't listen to all their episodes &mdash; *(or agree with everything they say for that matter)* &mdash; these are the ones I find myself listening to the most.
+There are some gems in there if you're prepared to look for them and keep an open mind.

 * [The Duran](https://open.spotify.com/show/5DgkWsC3YjoyGBV03CFWnk?si=c62004134bbf40ed) &mdash; *Podcast*
 * [Planet: Critical](https://open.spotify.com/show/5zGRjKWThT6H18isBlVEY8?si=82195fb522014341) &mdash; *Podcast*